Mylab6/CmakeRayLibTemplate/Readme.md

 #Building locally.
 I'm not really going to cover much here, but this works.

 cmake -S . -B build
 cmake --build build

+## Included libs.
+I got confused on how to install additional libs